USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.1_bugfixes.md

 [Daiwen Kang](mailto:Kang.Daiwen@epa.gov), U.S. Environmental Protection Agency

 ### Description of model issue
+The 3D diagnostic files are meant to provide the lightning NO emissions at each vertical grid cell.
+The current implementation has mistakenly accumulated the emissions from lower layers, i.e, it is correct for the lowest layer (Layer 1), but the values at Layer 2 is the sum of Layer 1 and Layer 2, and the values at Layer 3, is the sum of Layer 1 through Layer 3, and so on, so forth.
 ### Solution in CMAQv5.3.1
+We have now revoved the accumulation loop and output emissions at each layer correctly.
 ### Files Affected
+CCTM/emis/emis/LTNG_DEFN.F
 ## 4. Time step limiation for boundary condition input file
 [David Wong](mailto:Wong.David-C@epa.gov), U.S. Environmental Protection Agency